Emerging

 Sydney

 Sydney, the largest city in Australia, and the nation's economic powerhouse.
-The city rates as Best in Class overall with excellent rankings in Investor Attractiveness, Assets, and Urban Management.
+The city rates as Best in Class overall with excellent rankings in Investor Attractiveness, Assets and Infrastructure, and Urban Management.
 The metropolis not only thrives as a centre for commerce and innovation but also leads in environmental stewardship.
 Sydney's digital infrastructure, supported by New South Wales’ significant investments in smart city technologies, also enhances its urban efficiency and connectivity.
 Despite its robust infrastructure and governance, Sydney has encountered challenges to its liveability primarily due to the high cost of living.

 best in class icon